-The following charts present the approximate amount of the benefits to which each of our named executive officers would have been entitled had his employment terminated under the circumstances described in the preceding paragraphs, or had we undergone a change in control, on December 31, 2020.
+The following charts present the approximate amount of the benefits to which each of our named executive officers would have been entitled had his employment terminated under the circumstances described in the preceding paragraphs, or had we undergone a change in control, on December 31, 2021.

-The amounts in the following table also assume the closing price of our common stock on December 31, 2020, which was \$149.07 per share.
-These amounts are in addition to benefits generally available to our employees upon termination of employment, such as distributions from our 401(k) plan and payout of accrued vacation.
-The amounts in the following table do not include amounts earned or benefits accrued due to continued service by the named executive officer through December 31, 2020, such as vested stock options, or amounts the named executive officers were eligible to receive under our annual bonus plan with respect to fiscal 2020 performance which was paid in fiscal 2021.
+The amounts in the following table also assume the closing price of our common stock on December 31, 2021, which was \$67.33 per share.
+These amounts are in addition to benefits generally available to our employees upon termination of employment, such as distributions from our 401(k) plan.
+The amounts in the following table do not include amounts earned or benefits accrued due to continued service by the named executive officer through December 31, 2021, such as vested stock options, or amounts the named executive officers were eligible to receive under our annual bonus plan with respect to fiscal 2021 performance which was paid in fiscal 2022.